Moorook Game Reserve

 In 1980, the game reserve was described as follows:

-Moorook Game Reserve is an area of wetland habitat in the River Murray floodplain 9kms west of Barmera (3km south of Kingston-on-Murray).
+Moorook Game Reserve is an area of wetland habitat in the River Murray floodplain 9 km west of Barmera (3km south of Kingston-on-Murray).
 It has been reserved for the management and conservation of waterfowl, particularly native game species.
 Shooting of some species is permitted during restricted open seasons…

 Moorook Game Reserve encompasses a large open swamp, Wachtel's Lagoon, fringed by river red gums (Eucalyptus camaldulensis) and river box (Eucalyptus largiflorens).
 It is situated on the western bank of the River Murray, 3km. south of Kingston-on-Murray.
 Development of a small area of the Reserve for controlled production of waterfowl food crops is planned for the near future.
 These crops will be grown in the southwestern corner of the Reserve…

 Mostly unmodified, although irrigation drainage and some local effluent seep into one corner of the Reserve.

 The game reserve is classified as an IUCN Category VI protected area.
 In 1980, it was listed on the now-defunct Register of the National Estate.